FlowFX/flowfx.de/content/resume.md

   incredibly skilled, and I have learned a ton from them over the last years.
   Sometimes I could teach them as well, especially about writing software tests.

-  As everyone else on the team, I am not only responsible for writing new features but also for code deployments, error monitoring, dependency updates, debugging bug reports and - of course - code reviews.
+  Like everyone else on the team, I am not only responsible for writing new features but also for code deployments, error monitoring, dependency updates, debugging bug reports and - of course - code reviews.

-  For a few years I hosted our internal series of tech-focused lightning talks.
+  For a number of years I hosted our internal series of tech-focused lightning talks.

-  Most impactful contribution: I wrote a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) for efficiently implementing the - extremely diverse - price systems of our customers, the public transport providers.
+  Most impactful contribution: I wrote the gem/module and a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) for efficiently implementing the diverse price systems of our customers, the public transport providers.

 - _May 2018 - Aug 2019:_ **Software Developer Ruby on Rails at CHI Deutschland Cargo Handling GmbH, Frankfurt.**
   Looking for a job in the Rhein-Main-Neckar area, I overlooked the requirement for _Ruby_ skills in one job ad.
-[Daniel Loy](https://www.linkedin.com/in/daniel-loy-8b42a8a9/) hired me anyways and thus jumpstarted my career as a Rails developer.
-We now work together at ioki, so everything worked out fine.
+I got hired me anyways and this jumpstarted my career as a Rails developer.

   Proudest achievement: I successfully replaced Jira with GitHub issues for the team's task management.